burtchell/dotfiles/README.md

 - My custom Oh My Posh theme [`burtchell.omp.json`](https://github.com/dukeofjukes/dotfiles/blob/main/burtchell.omp.json) should automatically installed by each operating system's shell configs from above.
 Nothing else to do here.
 - The neofetch config is in [`config.conf`](https://github.com/dukeofjukes/dotfiles/blob/main/config.conf), and needs to be copied to `~/.config/neofetch/` in both operating systems.

+## TODO:

+- Convert dotfiles to link to this repo rather than running the shell script (better maintainability).
+- Write a boostrapper script for Windows and Linux that installs all necessary packages and links dotfiles files automatically (to be run when setting up a brand new system).
+- Add section for standalone Linux (no WSL).
+- Add section for macOS (once I get a new laptop).